11 Steps to Improve Your Public Wi-Fi Security

 2. War driving.
 This involves the malicious hacker driving around various locations, looking for vulnerable Wi-Fi connections he can later exploit.

 4. Karma Attacks.
 If you’ve seen Mr. Robot, then you’re probably familiar with this type of attack.
-To carry this one out, a malicious hacker needs a specialized hardware tool which can create a clone of the target Wi-Fi, tricking connected devices into switching to the cloned network.
+To carry this one out, a malicious hacker needs a specialized hardware tool that can create a clone of the target Wi-Fi, tricking connected devices into switching to the cloned network.
 At this point, the malicious hacker has complete visibility over everything the connected devices are doing while hooked up to the network.
 Here’s an example of just how powerful this method is.

-In one of the more thought provoking cybersecurity news that we’ve come across, a cybersecurity researcher managed to completely take control of a city-wide public Wi-Fi.
+In one of the more thought-provoking cybersecurity news that we’ve come across, a cybersecurity researcher managed to completely take control of a city-wide public Wi-Fi.

-But you don’t need to be a cybersecurity researcher to be able to hack into a public Wi-Fi, as this 7 year old kid can prove to us.
+But you don’t need to be a cybersecurity researcher to be able to hack into a public Wi-Fi, as this 7-year-old kid can prove to us.

 1. Turn off public network sharing when connected to an unsecured Wi-Fi.

 It’s usually fine to allow resource sharing, such as connected printers or public folders if your device is hooked up to either your home or work network.
 However, an open Wi-Fi poses a security risk.

 For instance, a malicious hacker might get access to important files and documents stored on the cloud, or they might even do a reverse hack, where they break into a printer first and then to any other connected devices.